-Word Document Sanitization
+Word Document Sanitisation

 Clean up Word docs before sharing with clients or teammates